liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/pkgconfig.md

 such as `/usr` (see https://bugs.freedesktop.org/show_bug.cgi?id=28264#c3 for reasons why this stripping needs to occur usually).

-If you look at the generated pkg-config file, it will look something like
+If you look at the generated pkg-config m_files, it will look something like

 ```
 libdir=/usr/lib64